SujalChoudhari/Neptune.js/static/tutorials/00-Getting Started.md

 npm i @sujalchoudhari/neptune-js
 ```

-Or Use the available ZIP file from the [GitHub Repository](https://github.com/SujalChoudhari/Neptune.js).
+Or Use the available ZIP files in the releases section from the [GitHub Repository](https://github.com/SujalChoudhari/Neptune.js).

 ### HTML File